On well-posedness of forward-backward SDEs-A unified approach: Well-posedness of the dominating equations

-We remark that, in the constant case, the above three cases (actually the latter two) cover all possible cases of $\si_3 h\neq 1$.
-However, for general nonlinear FBSDEs with random coefficients, we need them to hold uniformly in certain sense.
+\begin{rem} We remark that, if all the coefficients are constants, the above three cases (actually the latter two) cover all possible cases of $\sigma _3 h\neq1$.
+However, for general nonlinear FBSDEs with random coefficients, we need them to hold uniformly in certain sense. \end{rem}